swaptacular/swpt_ca_scripts/README.md

 You should sign and give a peer certificate to each one of your peers, so that they can prove their identity before your servers.

-Before you can sign a peer certificate, first you will need to obtain the latest *info-bundle* file for the Swaptacular node that is about to become your peer.
+To sign a peer certificate, first you will need to obtain the latest *info-bundle* file for the Swaptacular node that is about to become your peer.
 You can obtain this file directly from the owner of the node, or indirectly through a third party.
 Obtaining the info-bundle file through a third party is perfectly safe, because every file in the info-bundle is digitally signed.